Skip to Content

 And that’s about it, really.

-There’s nothing posh about the place – it doesn’t pretend to be, either.
-Just a comfortable, simple bar with no nonsense bar food.
+There’s nothing posh about Lukka.
+And it doesn’t pretend to be, either.

 • The beer selection in Turkey is slowly improving and Lukka Bar & Restaurant has a wide variety on offer, including Guinness and cider.
-Wines and spirits etc are also available, too, of course
+Wines and spirits etc are also available, too, of course.

 • We’ve added Lukka Cafe & Restaurant to the Çalış Beach section of our suggestions of where to eat and drink around Fethiye.